wp-plugins/spots/readme.txt

 * Development version and Alpha release.

 == Upgrade Notice ==

+= 1.3.2 =
+Fixed WordPress as of 4.0.1 makes the assumption that quotes after a number are always going to denote feet/inches, this messes up the very late running of our shortcode.
+I've implemented a fix that'll repair the quotes around the post_id in the shortcode.
+Only needed if you're running 4.0.1+ of WP.

 = 1.3.1 =
 Fixed mixed for use in mixed protocol domains.
 Tested and working in WordPress version 4.0.
 Support for much older versions of WordPress have been removed, 3.9+ is recommended.